 Next year, Sensible 4's business is set to take another leap with the launch of a new last-mile self-driving software called Dawn.
 Dawn is the first commercial all-weather solution in the autonomous technology industry.

-Sensible 4 renews urban mobility systems — sustainability benefits come part of the package
+Sensible 4 renews urban mobility systems — sustainability benefits come as part of the package

 In less than four years since its founding in 2017, Sensible 4 has developed a one-of-a-kind self-driving technology that enables any vehicle to operate safely in any weather or environment.
 With its SAE Level 4 autonomous driving kit, vehicle manufacturers can build advanced shared driverless vehicles — for example, autonomous shuttle buses and robot taxis — and turn regular cars into self-driving ones easily.